CedricPerret/CedricPerret.github.io/_pages/about.md

 ---

-I am a post-doctoral research associate in evolutionary dynamics and social evolution at University of Lausanne with Laurent Lehmann and Luis Santos-Pinto.
+I am an evolutionary biologist focusing on the evolution of social behaviors and social structures in human societies.
+I am currently a postdoc at the University of Lausanne.

-My research interests lie in the evolution of social behaviour (cooperation, coordination) and social organization (hierarchy, institutions).
-Of particular relevance to my work is the question of *how mechanisms to maintain cooperation and coordination have changed during the transition from small human groups to large societies of unrelated individuals?*

-My current projects investigate (i) the evolution of economic systems and (ii) the interactions between hierarchy and institutions.

-To investigate these topics, I use models ranging from analytical models, i.e. adaptive dynamics and game theory, through to numerical simulations, i.e. individual–centered models and opinion formation models.
+My research aims to understand the causes behind the rise or decline of political and economic inequality in human societies, using a combination of mathematical and computational models.
+This topic involves questions such as *what conditions are necessary versus sufficient for the emergence, mitigation, or persistence of inequality?
+Under what circumstances does leadership and centralized governance enhance social welfare, and when does it lead to corruption and inequality?
+Why did shifts in sociopolitical organisation happen in some places and not others?*

+To investigate these questions, I adopt an evolutionary framework that offers a distinctive perspective by considering that the social organization of a society is the product of genes and culture adapting to their environment.
+More specifically, my unique method is to integrate models of social and economic processes — how individuals make decisions, coordinate, and exchange — into models of long-term behavioral change, such as evolutionary models.

+During my Ph.D., I explored under which conditions beneficial leadership can naturally emerge and how it can lead to inequality.
+Later on, I focused on exploring in which environments subordinates can counteract despotic leaders, for instance, by overthrowing them or by migrating away.
+I also collaborated to test different theories on the evolution of inequality on a unique dataset on the Kofun period in Japan (coming up soon!).

+I am working on two projects in my current postdoc.
+One, I am investigating how the emergence of exchange and trade has modified individual strategies and social interactions in human societies.
+Two, I am exploring how the political structure of a society affects the cultural evolution of institutional rules.

-On a broader spectrum, I am interested by a range of topics including the evolution of cancer, cultural evolution, multilevel/kin selection, social interactions between human and machines, and complex systems so feel free to contact me!
+On a broader spectrum, I am interested in a range of topics including the evolution of cooperation, cultural evolution, the evolution of moral rules, and social interactions between humans and machines.
+I am also very eager to connect theoretical work with real-world data, so feel free to contact me!

 <!-- You can find more details on my: